rameshkr1994/Data-Science-Cookbook/Scikit-Learn/cheat-sheet.md

 ### Dimensional Reduction: Feature Agglomeration
 Our dataset contains 58 features.
 I created 5 clusters (of features) .

-First we need to standardize the features beforehand (for example using sklearn's scaler).
+First we need to standardize the features beforehand (for example using `sklearn`'s scaler).
 Otherwise you are rather grouping the scales of the quantities than clustering similar behavior.
 ```python
 from sklearn import cluster